QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 +++ {"user_expressions": []}

-# Long Run Growth
+# Economic Growth Evidence

 ## Overview

+Adam Tooze's account of the geopolitical precedents and antecedents of World War I  includes a comparison of how  National Gross National Products of European Great Powers had evolved during the 70 years preceding 1914 (see chapter 1 of {cite}`Tooze_2014`).

-This lecture looks at different growth trajectories across countries over the long term.
+This lecture  growth trajectories of various  countries over long time periods.

 While some countries have experienced long term rapid growth across that has lasted a hundred years, others have not.